-English-speaking Quebecers are overrepresented in the province's poverty statistics: 10% of the ESC lives in poverty, almost double the 5.8% of French speakers who live in poverty.
+English-speaking Quebecers are overrepresented in the province's poverty statistics: 10% of the English-speaking community lives in poverty, almost double the 5.8% of French speakers who live in poverty.
 Of the 449,090 individuals in Québec who live in poverty, 103,240 (23%) are English speakers.
 Put another way, English speakers make up 14.9% of the population of Québec, but represent almost a quarter of Quebecers living in poverty.

-Similarly, English speakers experience significantly higher rates of unemployment (10.9%) compared to French speakers' 6.9%.
+Similarly, English speakers experience a significantly higher unemployment rate (10.9%) than French speakers' 6.9%.
 Prior research conducted by PERT identified factors that contribute to the high unemployment rate of English speakers, including lack of French language proficiency and French-language barriers, lack of French-language training for the workforce, lack of English-language employability services, lack of English-language vocational training, and lack of wrap-around support services.